 The Campus Police Department is staffed seven days per week, 24 hours per day.
 After business hours (5:00 pm - 8:00 am), the Resident Director on duty can be contacted at (724) 433-3942.
 A criminal complaint may also be lodged with the Greensburg City Police Department, which can be reached at (724) 834-3800.
 You can also contact the PA State Police at (724) 832-3288.

 Telling one’s experience to the Title IX Coordinator does not obligate the individual to report it to the police, nor does reporting it to the police obligate someone to file a formal complaint under this Policy – these are separate processes.
 University process and criminal process can occur simultaneously or they can occur independently.
-If a victim would like to notify law enforcement, the Title IX Coordinator (or designee) can assist with that notification.
-The University encourages victims of sexual assault and other forms of sexual violence, dating violence, domestic violence and stalking to report those matters to the police.
+If an individual would like to notify law enforcement, the Title IX Coordinator (or designee) can assist with that notification.
+The University encourages those who have experienced sexual assault and other forms of sexual violence, dating violence, domestic violence and stalking to report those matters to the police.